Vitamin D plays an important role in several bodily functions. This vitamin is fat soluble and has been at the center of attention in recent years.

 Pregnant women At least 600 IU/daily

-It is also important to mention that overuse of this vitamin may cause more harm than good and should be discouraged.
+It is also important to mention that overuse of this vitamin may cause more harm than good.

 Are you on any vitamin D supplements?